karsevar/Sprint-Challenge-Form-Management/ANSWERS.md

 - [ ] Why do we write tests for our apps?

-We test code as a means to have a safety net while refactoring code since tests can act as documentation.
+We test code as a means to have a safety net while refactoring since tests can act as documentation and through looking at the expected values for each test we can assertain what the expected output is for a particular component or function.